tstuefe/JEP387/jep.md

 Every OS manages its virtual memory ranges in some way (e.g. the Linux kernel uses a red-black tree).
 Uncommitting memory may fragment these ranges and increase their number.
 This may affect performance of certain memory operations.
 It also may cause the VM process to trigger system limits to the maximum number of memory mappings.

-In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been observed to be very modest.

-Mitigation: increasing the commit granule size would lead to coarser uncommitting, loosing some of its memory benefits but reducing the number of memory mappings.
+In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been very modest so far.
+Should the increased number of mappings be a problem, we would increase the commit granule size, which would lead to coarser uncommitting.
+That would reduce the number of virtual memory mappings at the cost of some lost uncommit opportunities.

 ### Uncommit speed

 Uncommitting large ranges of memory may be slow, depending on how the platform implements page tables and how densely the range had been populated before.
-Since metaspace reclamation may happen during a GC pause, this may be a potential problem.
+Since metaspace reclamation may happen during a GC pause, this could be a problem.

-Should uncommit times turn out to be problematic, uncommitting could be offloaded to an own thread and be done concurrently to the running application outside a GC pause.
+No adverse affects of uncommitting have been observed so far; but should uncommit times turn out to be problematic, uncommitting could be offloaded to an own thread and be done concurrently.

 ### Maximum size of metadata